MicrosoftDocs/fabric-docs/docs/get-started/task-flow-work-with.md

 To delete a connector, select it and press **Enter**.

-Alternatively, select the connector to open the connector details side pane, then select the trash can icon.
+Alternatively, select the connector to open the connector details pane, then select the trash can icon.

 :::image type="content" source="./media/task-flow-work-with/connector-delete.png" alt-text="Screenshot showing how to delete a connector on the connector details pane.":::